 Keep the show going with fall blooming perennials and shrubs.
 The growing season isn’t over until it’s over!

 Lobelia: Cardinal flower, as it’s sometimes called, starts blooming in the late summer and continues until frost.
 A great plant to anchor your “color wheel” for the end of the growing season.

-Russian Sage: A shining star of the dry garden, Russian Sage pairs well with Knock Out roses and Black Eyed Susan flowers (Rudbeckia), other staples of the fall garden.
+Russian Sage: A shining star of the dry garden, Russian Sage pairs well with Roses and Black Eyed Susan flowers (Rudbeckia), other staples of the fall garden.
 This long-blooming perennial flowers from late summer to frost, and looks great until the snow hits.